 When your pages are showcased in the rich results, they’re more visible and ‘clickable’ to searchers, which sends more traffic to your eCommerce store.
 But, in order to know what to show in the rich results, Google has to know what the content on your website means first, and it figures this out via schema.

 Rich results can also help to boost both clickthrough rates and dwell time by making your webpage seem more authoritative and trustworthy to searchers, which can indirectly help you to rank higher in the organic listings.

 Now that you know what schema is and why it’s important, let’s talk about how eCommerce stores can utilize schema effectively.

 The goal with schema is to markup the content that you want to get featured in the rich snippets.
-Here are a few of the most important rich snippets for eCommerce stores.
+Our ecommerce SEO firm’s expert always suggest to setup the markup tags at least for the below sections for eCommerce stores.

 eCommerce stores sell products (duh!), so the most important implementation is to use schema to provide Google with information about each of your products so that they stand the best chance of appearing in the rich results.